Gelfand Triplets, Continuous and Discrete Bases and Legendre Polynomials: Introduction and Motivation

 As we know, we require a normalization in order to use a Hilbert space basis with Legendre polynomials \cite{szego2003}.
 This normalization is given by a multiplicative factor on the Legendre polynomials $\{L_n(x)\}_{n\in \N}\,$ given by $\sqrt{n+1/2}$ \cite{olmo2013}.
 By historical reasons related to trigonometry, Legendre polynomials are usually defined in the interval\, $[-1,+1]$.
 In fact, the original problem discussed by Legendre, which gave rise to these kind of polynomials showed spherical symmetry \cite{legendre1785}.

-The scientific discussion contained in the present article has a motivation with roots on the signal theory and the theory of images.
+The scientific discussion contained in the present article has a motivation with roots on the signal theory and the theory of images \cite{celeghini2017}.
 As the ultimate purpose would be the use of the above mentioned basis in the description of a set of data of a digital sample, it would be necessary to define these functions on a general compact interval such as $[a,b]$ (with $a<b$), supporting the original data of the problem to be discussed.

 The natural definition of Legendre polynomials on intervals of the form $[a,b]\subset \R$ are valid for data analysis in one dimension (1D).
 However, for 2D or 3D, we need to extend the notion of Legendre polynomials to these contexts.
-In these cases, as well as in the analysis of data from images, we need bases of functions supported on a 2D or 3D real subset, which are constructed using Lagrange polynomials and are addressed to the study of black and white images.
-In the case of color images we need to work in a higher dimensions, as we will see later.
+In these cases, as well as in the analysis of data from images, we need bases of functions supported on a 2D or 3D real subset, which are constructed using Legendre polynomials and are addressed to the study of black and white images.
+In the case of color images one needs to work in a higher dimensions, as discussed in the above mentioned references.
+This motivates the use of mathematical tools such as bases of functions in 2D built with Legendre polynomials, which are the normalized versions of $\{L_m(x) \otimes L_n(y)\}_{m,n\in \N}$, with $x\in [a_x,b_x]\subset \R$ and $y\in [a_y,b_y]\subset \R$.